Kyagara/discord-esports/README.md

 ## discord-esports

 This bot periodically sends information about upcoming League of Legends and Valorant professional games, its ~~a carbon copy~~ inspired by the [BottyMcBotface](https://github.com/Querijn/BottyMcBotface) bot.
-It runs in a small Discord server, so it needs work to properly function in a big server.
+It runs in a small Discord server, so I am sure it needs work to properly function in a big server.

 ## Slash Commands